christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br/>

 These activation patching results shed light on what’s happening inside attention heads across layers.
-Again, each attention head does two key things: **1)** deciding where to move information (governed by the attention pattern, which the QK vectors control) and **2)** deciding what information to move (handled by the V vectors, influenced by the OV vectors).
-By isolating either the attention pattern or the value vectors through patching, we can tease apart which factor is more crucial.
+Let’s step back for a second—each attention head does two key things: **1)** deciding where to move information (governed by the attention pattern, controlled by the QK interaction) and **2)** deciding what information to move (handled by the V vectors, influenced by the OV projection).
+By patching either the attention pattern or the value vectors, we can tease apart which factor is more crucial and doing the heavy lifting.

 Let’s start with the `z` plot (output vector).
 Patching outputs from certain heads noticeably  shifts the models' output from `box` to `basket`, particularly in the last 5-10 layers.
-The behavior is very distributed, but specifically, L16H7, L17H6, L22H2, L22H4 and L25H4 have the largest positive impact, along with L0H1, L3H1, L6H1, L8H1 (all previous layers have the same head, very interesting), L12H2, L14H3, L17H3, L16H2, L20H2, and L23H5 having the largest negative impact.
-Now, looking at the `q` plot (Q vectors), we see familar negative heads.
-This suggests that modifying the focus of these queries is pretty impactful for steering the model away from less accurate outputs.
-This signal pops up across early, mid, and late layers, possibly as the model navigates true belief alignment.
-The `k` plot (K vectors) is less clear, though L14H1 and L17H2 seem to matter.
-For the `v` plot (V vectors), certain heads like L22H1 and L22H2 are particularly important.
-Vs are the actual information passed on after attention, so heads with impactful V vectors directly shape the model’s final output.
+The behavior is pretty distributed, but some heads stand out: 16.7, 17.6, 22.2, 22.4 and 25.4 have the largest positive impact, along with 0.1, 3.1, 6.1, 8.1 (all previous layers have the same head position, very interesting), 12.2, 14.3, 17.3, 16.2, 20.2, and 23.5 having the largest negative impact.

+Now, looking at the `q` plot (Q vectors), we see familar patterns—negative heads in particular are pretty impactful, suggesting that modifying the queries’ focus is key for steering the model away from inaccurate outputs.
+This signal shows up across early, middle, and late layers, possibly reflecting the model’s attempts to align with the “true belief”.

+The k plot (K vectors) is less clear, though heads like 14.1 and 17.2 show some influence.
+Finally, the v plot (V vectors) highlights some key heads, with 22.1 and 22.2 standing out.
+Since Vs represent the actual information passed through attention, heads with influential Vs directly shape the model’s final predictions.

-When we compare across the plots, a few heads consistently stand out, while others are more specialized—focusing on either Qs, Ks, or Vs. L23H5 impacts both the output and Qs, while head 2 is more influential on Ks and Vs. It’s fascinating to see how different heads specialize: some heads prioritize token alignment (through Q and K), while others are focused on aggregating and relaying information (through V and Z).
+When we compare across the plots, a few heads consistently stand out, while others are more specialized—focusing on either Qs, Ks, or Vs. For example, 23.5 impacts both the output and Qs, while head 2 is more influential on Ks and Vs.

-Examining Q plot, layer 17 head 3, the patched activation is indicating a subtle negative activation.
-In the same layer and head's QKV plot from the iterative attention head analysis, `box` shows the highest activations with lower activations for `John` early in the sequence.
-Moderate activations for initial context and action words throughout the sequence.
-This suggests the model is actively balancing between different perspectives and factual grounding (the belief vs. reality contrast).
+Examining Q plot for layer 17 and head 3, the patched activation shows a subtle negative shift.
+In the same layer and head's QKV plot from the earlier attention head analysis, we see this head assigning high activations to `box` while assigning lower activations to `John` early in the sequence.
+There's moderate activation for initial context and action related tokens throughout the sequence.
+This seems to indicate the model is actively balancing between different perspectives and factual grounding (the belief vs. reality contrast).

-By this point in the sequence, it seems the model has deduced that `box` doesn’t heavily attend to `John`, a relationship the patch highlights with that faint red activation.
-It’s also worth noting how this insight carries forward, flowing into layer 22, head 4, where the model continues to refine this nuanced “belief adjustment” with highest confidence as it learns.
+By this point in the sequence, the model appears to have deduced that `box` doesn’t strongly attend to `John`.
+The patch highlights this with a faint red activation, showing how the relationship is being discounted.
+This carries forward into layer 22, head 4, where the model refines this “belief adjustment” with greater confidence, learning that `box` is the true location while John’s belief is outdated.

-Broadly speaking, models learn to interpret contextual relationships, which helps them understand cause and effect (John initially places the cat on the basket and then leaves the room, Mark then moves the cat to the box after John has left).
-Their Qs and Ks work together to determine which parts of the input each head attends to.
+Stepping back, these insights highlight how the model uses contextual relationships to understand cause and effect.
+(Example: John places the cat on the basket, leaves the room, and then Mark moves the cat to the box.)
+Qs and Ks collaborate to decide which parts of the input each head attends to.

-Given the previous attention head analysis, it's plausible that Qs and Ks encode separate perspectives—where Qs represent John’s mental model of the cat’s location, while Ks capture the reality, and Vs could carry the false or true belief (where the cat really is), with Zs balancing the belief that is more weighted by the Q or K. Together, they nudge the model toward a coherent final output.
+My hypothesis?
+Qs and Ks encode separate perspectives.
+Qs represent the model's mental model of the cat’s location from the perspective of the characters, Ks encode the objective reality, and Vs carry the actual belief being passed forward (true or false).
+Zs, then, act as the final arbiter, integrating these signals into the model’s prediction.
+It’s this interaction—Qs driving belief updates, Ks grounding reality, and Vs carrying the nuanced information—that nudges the model toward its final answer.

 <br>

 ## So What?
 <sub>[↑](#top)</sub>

 The model seems to have developed a systematic, multi-step process for solving this task.
-It starts by handling basic syntactic dependencies in the early layers, context-driven processing in middle layers by identifying the key facts (like `cat on box`), integrates that context into the final layers, resolves any ambiguity to arrive at the correct conclusion (`cat on basket`) using semantic attention patterns.
+Early layers handle low-level tasks like syntactic dependencies, while middle layers focus on context-driven processing, identifying key facts like `cat on box`.
+By the time we reach the later layers, the model integrates this context and resolves ambiguities, landing on the correct conclusion (`cat on basket`) by using semantic attention patterns to disentangle competing perspectives.

+### Specialization across heads

 Different heads specialize in distinct functions.
-Particularly in layer 22 head 4, the head focuses on attending to important tokens that **compose and maintain perspectives** (queries, John's belief), **represent actual changes** in the environment **regardless of character perspective** (key vectors → state of the world), and **prioritizes groundtruth details** (values vectors → relevant details, where the output vector reflects whichever perspective the attention mechanism emphasizes), showing the models' capability to separate John's belief from reality.
-This division of labor shows that the model breaks down the task into subtasks, with different heads handling different parts of the process.
+Take layer 22 head 4—it’s a fantastic example of specialization in action and likely represents an induction head.
+This head does a few key things:

+**Composes and maintains perspectives:** It attends to tokens that represent belief states, like John’s belief.
+[Check out this plot again.](#layer-22-head-4) The heads query vectors attend to token keys that occur earlier in the sequence that match downstream patterns, which captures where John believes the cat will be located when he returns.

+The spikes for query, key and value in this head appear concentrated on tokens earlier in the sequence, specifically in John's region where `basket` and `cat` occur with high value contributions and `box` with significantly lower value contributions, indicating these are tokens central to the repetitive patterns in the sequence.
+The attention seems biased toward earlier occurrences of tokens like `basket` and `cat` with stronger contributions for these earlier tokens in heads 2, 3 and 4 compared to the layers other heads, showing a clear leftward bias and the models' capability to separate John's belief from Mark's belief.

-What’s interesting is that the role the head’s take over evolves across layers.
+**Resilience through sparse, localized representations:** What’s interesting is that the role the head’s take over evolves across layers.
 The output of a head at one layer isn’t just a simple transformation of what it did in the previous layer.
 There are complex interactions between heads and the residual stream, allowing the model to gradually shift its internal representation and get closer to solving the task as it moves through the layers.

-The last few layers are particularly important for the final output—small tweaks here can shift the model’s prediction.
-This fits with the idea that earlier layers are mainly focused on feature extraction and building a representation, while the later layers are more about making the final decision.
-The model has learned how to transform its input into a form where making the final classification becomes straightforward.

-Another interesting point is that patching just a few key components—either specific tokens or heads—with activations from a clean run is enough to steer the model back to the correct answer.
-This suggests the model’s understanding isn’t brittle.
-Rather, it can be "nudged" in the right direction by fixing a few critical pieces, because it breaks the problem down into specialized subtasks, processes information in a sparse and localized way, and gradually transforms its representation over multiple layers to reach the right conclusion.
+One fascinating insight is how patching just a few key components—like specific tokens or heads—with activations from a clean run is enough to steer the model back to the correct answer.
+This suggests the model processes information in a sparse, localized way, breaking the problem down into specialized subtasks.
+It doesn’t rely on a single brittle representation; instead, it layers insights, gradually refining its understanding over time.
+For example, the model identifies John as the belief holder early in the sequence and uses this as an anchor.

-So across each set of heads, the model keeps circling back to foundational representations it encoded in earlier layers, using these as anchors to interpret and refine its understanding in later layers.
-The attention integrates information from different points in the narrative, pulling context from any position in the sequence, relying on earlier representations built up in the residual stream to maintain coherence and refine its predictions.
-For instance, once the model pins down `John` as the belief holder early on, it holds onto that insight as the narrative progresses, letting it shape how events are interpreted in downstream layers.
-This isn’t just limited to `John`—the model applies this approach across all linguistic elements, ensuring cohesive tracking throughout the sequence.
+This insight flows forward through the layers, shaping how subsequent events are interpreted.
+The same approach applies across the narrative—the model maintains cohesive tracking of all linguistic elements by integrating earlier representations stored in the residual stream with new information from later layers.
+This long-range dependency management is key to its performance.

-Identifying attention head classes shows that the model has developed sophisticated mechanisms for:
+**Sophisticated mechanisms for processing:** Zooming out, attention head analysis shows the model has developed specialized circuits for:

-Tracking multiple states of reality
+- Tracking multiple states of reality: It keeps separate representations for what’s true versus what characters believe.
-Understanding character knowledge limitations Maintaining long-range dependencies in text Integrating temporal and perspective information
+- Understanding character knowledge limitations: Heads explicitly encode what a character knows - versus what they don’t know.
+- Maintaining long-range dependencies: The model integrates information from across the sequence, ensuring coherence.
+- Integrating temporal and perspective information: It distinguishes changes over time while keeping track of different viewpoints.

-These capabilities allow it to handle false belief tasks by maintaining parallel representations of reality and character knowledge states, suggesting more sophisticated reasoning abilities than simple pattern matching or next-token prediction.
+These capabilities allow it to handle false belief tasks by maintaining parallel representations of reality and character knowledge states, suggesting sophisticated pattern matching and next-token prediction.

-The fact that ablating these specific head that indicate induction behavior significantly impacts performance suggests these capabilities are localized in specific circuits rather than being diffusely distributed throughout the model, pointing to specialized neural circuitry for handling perspective-taking and belief states.
+**Localized circuit for belief tracking:** It’s worth noting how ablation experiments reinforce the idea that these capabilities are localized.
+Heads exhibiting induction behavior show significant performance drops when ablated

 Thinking about how the model represents the location of the cat given the data from analyzing the queries, keys and values, we can start to build a bigger picture of what is happening.
 If this is our sequence: